szufix/mapel/index.rst

 2) Download the data from https://github.com/szufix/mapel_data/ and extract it wherever you want.
 3) Test the *import* by running the test.py file, that is located inside the mapel_data folder.
 It should print "*Welcom to Mapel*" text.
 4) Test the *data* by uncommenting last line in the test.py file, and then running the file again.
 You should see the main map containg 800 points (elections).
-5) Compute Borda score for each elections.
+5) Compute Borda score for each election.
 You can use the code presented below.

 ::